 In the long term, with accrued experience and skills, I aspire to build a venture capital (VC) firm that invests in MSMEs.
 In early 2022, approximately 99.9% of Indonesian MSMEs are micro and small businesses still within the informal sector, needing additional support to enter the formal sector.
 By improving funding accessibility through direct investment or enhancing their financial administrations to get better funding options, I plan to help grow their businesses and further contribute to Indonesia's welfare through job creation, increasing exports through the expansion of local MSMEs, and regional revenue growth.

 Aside from financial support, I also intend to provide guidance for MSMEs in expanding their businesses.
 With the Indonesian government’s goal for 30 million MSMEs (~47% of total Indonesian MSMEs) to be digital by 2030, MSMEs from remote regions will need the extra help to implement technological advancements in their business.
 By leveraging technology, I aim to develop cloud-based expense management and cash flow forecasting tools for MSMEs to improve their financial management and monitor my investments to ensure effective resource allocation.
 Additionally, enhanced technological use can contribute to speeding up expansion to the international market through online commerce platforms.

+[Insert #9: What will Indonesia look like if you SUCCEED?]

+[#10]